Sourdough Bread

 3. Add the dry ingredients to the wet ingredients.

 4. Stir with fork, hand, wooden spoon or spatula to hydrate the flour.
 Don’t use an electric mixer or a dough hook.
+If your dough seems a bit dry, wet your hand with cold water and kneed in bowl until well combined.

 7. After the fourth rest, shape the dough into a round, tuck in the bottom edges of the dough under itself until the top is smooth.
 Cover with the mixing bowl again and let rest 5 minutes.